 People felt staff knew them well, were aware of individual needs and understood the best ways to help and support them.
-One person said, "They (Staff) are very good here and they know what they are doing."
-Another person told us, "I have absolutely no complaints; the staff are always very helpful."
-A relative told us, "They (Staff) understand [Family member] and cater for her needs."
-Another relative said, "The staff here are good and visitors are always made welcome."
+One person said, "The staff here are very good and they know what they're doing."
+Another person told us, "I have absolutely no complaints; they (Staff) are really well trained.
+A relative we spoke with told us, "It's the closeness of the staff that counts.
+[Family member] was in another care home and nothing much happened, but has come on leaps and bounds since coming here."